Honors, Awards, and Other Opportunities in Physics

 Some scholarships of these scholarships and fellowships include:

-Established by the department of Defense (DoD) to support the education and recruitment of undergraduate and graduate students in Science, Technology, Engineering, and Mathematics fields for recruiting and retaining civilian scientists and engineers to work in DoD agencies and laboratories.
-Please visit the site for more information.
+The SMART scholarship was stablished by the department of Defense (DoD) to support the education and recruitment of undergraduate and graduate students in Science, Technology, Engineering, and Mathematics fields for recruiting and retaining civilian scientists and engineers to work in DoD agencies and laboratories.
 Students may apply at any stage of their undergraduate program.

 The Barry M. Goldwater Scholarship is designed to attract outstanding students into careers in mathematics, the natural sciences, and engineering.
 Scholarships are awarded on the basis of merit to students who are sophomores or juniors during the current academic year and who have excellent academic records and demonstrated interest in and potential for careers in mathematics, the natural sciences, or engineering.
 The scholarship covers eligible expenses for tuition, fees, books, and room and board to a maximum of $7,500 per academic year.
-For more information on this program, please follow link (do not use this link need to rewrite) .
 The application deadline is December 1 (internal for nomination) and the last Friday in January (national deadline).

 For additional information on these scholarships, see the Wake Forest Scholars pages.